shawnw/icu4tcl/README.md

 For locale-specific string comparision, see `icu::collator`.

+#### icu::string equal ?-nocase? ?-exclude-special-i? s1 s2

+Returns 1 if the two strings are equal, 0 if not.

 #### icu::string index s i

 Return the character at the `i`th code point of `s`.
 If the string is